 - Missing Deadlines

-We all know that being able to adhere to a deadline is a must, especially in the world of business where time is synonymous to money.
+We all know that being able to adhere to a deadline is a must, especially in the world of business where time is synonymous with money.

 - Budget is Limited